-Commenting on Apple’s plan to make a mass-produced car on Twitter yesterday, Musk stated the news was “strange, but true.”
+Commenting on Apple’s plan to make a mass-produced car on Twitter in December, Musk stated the news was “strange, but true.”
 He also revealed that he even once tried to get Apple to buy Tesla, but Tim Cook declined.

 "During the darkest days of the Model 3 program, I reached out to Tim Cook to discuss the possibility of Apple acquiring Tesla (for 1/10 of our current value)."
 Musk continued: "He refused to take the meeting."